superchris/codemash-2024/index.md

 # Where are we?
 - Is your experience of web app development better than it was 5 years ago?
+  - Is it easier for people to get started?
   - Are you building better apps faster?
 - Why is there a new JS framework every week?
   - Would this happen if we had something that most people were happy with?

+---

+# Here's what I want to prove:
+- It doesn't have to be this way
+- We can have (and deserve!) a simpler, more productive experience
+- Everything we need is already out there
+- Most of it is based on web standards rather than framework du jour

 ---